 Since its beginnings in 1984, the farm has blossomed from just orchards and fields to a vibrant local farm growing and producing a wide variety of items.
 The 60-acre farm sells directly to customers and visitors.

-During apple picking season, the farm has fun activities for all, including weekend wagon rides and a fall festival held on Columbus Day Weekend.
+During apple picking season, this Connecticut farm has fun activities for all, including weekend wagon rides and a fall festival held on Columbus Day Weekend.

 Silverman’s Farm – Easton, CT